 Capital Assets - Capital assets are assets with an initial individual cost of more than five thousand dollars (\$5,000) and an estimated useful life in excess of one year.
 Such assets are stated at cost.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets as indicated in Note 6.
 Major improvements to buildings and equipment are capitalized.
 Maintenance and repairs are charged to expense as incurred.
 Improvements and betterments that extend the useful lives of capital assets or add new functionality are capitalized.
 Transit system development costs for services such as project-related design, construction, construction management, and project management costs are capitalized when incurred.
-In 2020, total interest and financing expense of \$142,413 was incurred, and none of this total was capitalized due to early implementation of GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of Construction Period.
-This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred.
-In 2019, total interest and financing expense of \$151,892 was incurred, and \$3,135 of this total was capitalized.
+Total interest and financing expense of \$135,407 was incurred during 2021 compared \$142,413 during 2020.
+None of these totals was capitalized due to early implementation of GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of Construction Period starting in 2020.
 Donated assets are capitalized at estimated acquisition value on the date of donation.
+There were no donated capital assets during 2021 and 2020.